Seahawks' OT field goal ends 49ers' perfect run

 Carson was the game's leading rusher with 89 yards on 25 attempts.
 Garoppolo went 24 of 46 for 248 yards, also with one TD and one interception.

-San Francisco's Deebo Samuel had eight catches for a game-high 112 yards.
+San Francisco's Deebo Samuels had eight catches for a game-high 112 yards. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)